The general process for development is:

 staging can be created.
 Features can then be merged into these branches before then merging those into

 master.
 This workflow only makes sense for more complex projects, and should be avoided if not necessary; keep it as simple as possible.

-Features in Isolation
+Features in Isolation Features in Isolation

 With the asynchronous nature of how we work, it’s important that everyone is able to continue making movement without being blocked on anyone else.
 To ensure smooth flowing development, we create branches for new features or bug fixes.
 When these changes are ready, they then proceed into review and are merged.